Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 Virtual Registrations

-The local courts of the UAE allow Muslims to notarise sharia compliant wills before a Notary Public.
-Such wills are limited to one third of the testator’s estate and can also include guardianship provisions of minor children.
+The local courts of the UAE allow Muslims to notarise Sharia-compliant wills before a Notary Public.
+Such wills are limited to one-third of the testator’s estate and can also include guardianship provisions for minor children.